NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

 Source
 ******

-U.S. EIA 2020 Residential Energy Consumption Survey (RECS) microdata.
+- \U.S. EIA 2020 Residential Energy Consumption Survey (RECS) microdata.

 Assumption
 **********

-H2OMAIN = other is equally distributed amongst attic and crawlspace.; H2OMAIN does not apply to multi-family, therefore Water heater location for multi-family with in-unit water heater is taken after the combined distribution of other builing types.; Per expert judgement, water heaters can not be outside or in vented spaces for IECC Climate Zones 4-8 due to pipe-freezing risk.; Where samples < 10, data is aggregated in the following order:; 1.
-Building Type lumped into single-family, multi-family, and mobile home.; 2.
+- \H2OMAIN = other is equally distributed amongst attic and crawlspace.

+- \H2OMAIN does not apply to multi-family, therefore Water heater location for multi-family with in-unit water heater is taken after the combined distribution of other builing types.

+- \Per expert judgement, water heaters can not be outside or in vented spaces for IECC Climate Zones 4-8 due to pipe-freezing risk.

+- \Where samples < 10, data is aggregated in the following order:

+- \1.
+Building Type lumped into single-family, multi-family, and mobile home.

+- \2.
 1 + Foundation Type combined.
-3. 2 + Attic Type combined; 4.
-3 + Garage combined.; 5.
-Single-/Multi-Family + Foundation combined + Attic combined + Garage combined.; 6.
-5 + pre-1960 combined.; 7.
-5 + pre-1960 combined / post-2020 combined.; 8.
-7 + IECC Climate Zone lumped into: 1-2+3A, 3B-3C, 4, 5, 6, 7 except AK, 7AK-8AK.; 9.
+3. 2 + Attic Type combined

+- \4.
+3 + Garage combined.

+- \5.
+Single-/Multi-Family + Foundation combined + Attic combined + Garage combined.

+- \6.
+5 + pre-1960 combined.

+- \7.
+5 + pre-1960 combined / post-2020 combined.

+- \8.
+7 + IECC Climate Zone lumped into: 1-2+3A, 3B-3C, 4, 5, 6, 7 except AK, 7AK-8AK.

+- \9.
 7 + IECC Climate Zone lumped into: 1-2-3, 4-8.

 Arguments
 *********